William Merrilees: Police career

 Despite Merrilees only being 5 ft 6 in tall, 4 in under police recruitment regulations, and missing fingers on his left hand, the Chief Constable saw his potential and promised to recruit him.
 He was appointed as a Constable on 9 September 1924.

 He soon made an impression and by 1926 was appointed Confidential Enquiry Officer to the Chief Constable.
 After serving the statutory minimum of 5 years, he was promoted on 1 January 1930 to the rank of Sergeant and placed in charge of the Recruiting and Licensing Department.
 He was later further promoted to the rank of Inspector on 17 January 1934 and Detective Inspector in 1938.

 In these role in part he had the responsibility of enforcing laws against homosexuality, as a result of his surveillance both the Kosmo and Maxine's dance clubs were closed down.

 On 19 March 1940 he was promoted again, becoming second in command of Edinburgh CID (Criminal Investigation Department), with the rank of Detective Lieutenant.

 Merrilees was promoted to rank of Detective Superintendent on 6 August 1940 and put in charge of the CID, Licensing Department, Aliens, and Dangerous Drugs and Firearms Departments.

-He was awarded the King's Police Medal for distinguished service in June 1944, promoted to Detective Chief Inspector on 15 January 1947, and on 16 May 1950 he was appointed Chief Constable of the Lothians and Peebles Constabulary.
+He was awarded the King's Police Medal for distinguished service in June 1944, promoted to Detective Chief Superintendent on 15 January 1947, and on 16 May 1950 he was appointed Chief Constable of the Lothians and Peebles Constabulary.
 He was awarded the OBE on 1 January 1959.

 In September 1963, when he was 65 years old, he was asked by the County Convenor, James G. Methven, to continue in office for another 5 years.

 He was given the freedom of the Burgh of Bonnyrigg and Lasswade on 18 June 1965.